geohackweek/nDarrays/_episodes/01-introduction.md

 ---
 ### Overview:

 Unlabelled, N-dimensional arrays of numbers, such as NumPy's ndarray, are the most widely used data structure in scientific computing.
 Geoscientists have a particular need for structuring their data as arrays.
-A common example is gridded data consisting of a set of climate variables (e.g. temperature and precipitation) that varies in space and time.
-Often we need to subset a large global dataset to look at data for a particular region, or select a specific time slice.
+For example, we commonly work with sets of climate variables (e.g. temperature and precipitation) that vary in space and time and are represented on a regularly-spaced grid.
+Often we need to subset a large global grid to look at data for a particular region, or select a specific time slice.
 Then we might want to apply statistical functions to these subsetted groups to generate summary information.

 <br>
 <img src="http://xray.readthedocs.org/en/stable/_images/dataset-diagram.png" width = "800" border = "10">